 This is also a common dilemma.
-Where should your wedding photographer sit?
+Where should your wedding photographer sit during the wedding breakfast?
 Do you put them with the guests?
 Since they may not know anyone else.
 Or should you arrange a seat for them in the bar?
-But you don’t want them to feel unappreciated.
+But you don't want them to feel unappreciated.

-I think it’s safe to say that by and large, wedding photographers do prefer to sit in a separate place and not with the guests.
+I think it's safe to say that in general, wedding photographers prefer to sit in a separate place and not with the guests.
 Of course it is very kind for you to offer them a place.
 However, as mentioned above.
-We’re often not truly taking a break but doing other activities.
-I’ve usually got my laptop open editing previews for you.
-Something I can’t do if I am sat with guests.
+We're often not truly taking a break but doing other activities.
+I've usually got my laptop open editing previews for you.
+Something I can't do if I am sat with guests.